axesup/combate/Building-A-Level.md

 1. **Sample Code**.
 Add the default code shown to the player when your level starts for the first time. [[Read more...|Sample Code]]
 1. **Add Details**.
 In the Settings tab, give your Level a description, documentation, and a victory screen. [[Read more...|Settings Tab]]
 1. **Configure Systems**.
 These control some higher level things associated with systems that don't often need to be changed, like teams, UI and gravity.
 1. **Roll your own Components and Systems**.
 This is rather advanced, and due to security concerns, not enabled by default (we'll be building a community review system in the future so that it can be enabled).
 If you would like to do some custom logic, you can edit and add systems and components in the level editor but you won't be able to save them.
-Get in touch with us through our [public HipChat room](http://www.hipchat.com/g3plnOKqa) and we'll help you out. [[Read more...|Components And Systems Tabs]]
+Get in touch with us through our [public Slack chat](https://coco-slack-invite.herokuapp.com/) and we'll help you out. [[Read more...|Components And Systems Tabs]]
 1. **Test test test**.
 Click 'play' in the upper right corner to play your level.
 1. **Save and publish**.
 Check 'publish' when saving your Level to make it accessible to anyone.